tomascco/FrozenCookies/README.md

 2019 Sept 28
 - Adding statement that this is mostly for my own use.
 Some things I got from others, some things I tweaked myself, for the most part I got no clue how to write this stuff, so don't ask for bugfixes
 - Added "FancyUI" stuff from BiscuitCookies FC fork
+- Note: Was originally for 2.019, but appears to be working with 2.021 currently.
+If anyone figures out how to auto-click Fortunes, I'll probably add it later

 2019 May 11
 - Tweaked SpellPredict to show next 10 results with more color coding.
 Not the prettiest columns, but I have no clue how to make them pretty.